Steve Quis: Broadcasting career

 Quis has also worked at KOLD-TV in Tucson as a sports anchor/reporter, and KUSI-TV in the same role.
-He was the radio play-by-play voice, along with Mario Impemba, for Pacific Coast League Tucson Toros baseball from 1993-1999.
-He was the radio voice of University of Arizona baseball from 1991-1992.
+He was the radio play-by-play voice, along with Mario Impemba, for Pacific Coast League Tucson Toros baseball from 1993 to 1999.
+He was the radio voice of University of Arizona baseball from 1991 to 1992.
 Quis is a three-time Emmy award winner.